jeratdev-tech/jeratevently/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/channel/UCwt8duZydDjBOZHvkTsXD9g?sub_confirmation=1" target="_blank"><b>JavaScript Mastery</b></a>.
+This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/channel/UCwt8duZydDjBOZHvkTsXD9g?sub_confirmation=1" target="_blank"><b>Jeratdevworks</b></a>.

 ## <a name="introduction">🤖 Introduction</a>